Green Tea Health Benefits: recognised by the Chinese as long ago as Shang dynasty (1766-1050 BC).

 Green tea effects.
 These can be significant.
 Not least upon your pocket as green teas can be infused several times making them very economic!
 Just increase the brewing time slightly between each infusion.

-To see our general page on black tea health benefits.
+To see our page on black tea health benefits.